neondatabase/website/content/docs/postgres/query-performance.md

 postgres://alex:AbC123dEf@ep-cool-darkness-123456-pooler.us-east-2.aws.neon.tech/dbname
 ```

-Alternatively, you can grab a pooled connection string from the **Connection Details** widget on the Neon Dashboard.
+Alternatively, you can obtain a pooled connection string for your database from the **Connection Details** widget on the Neon Dashboard.

 For more information about connection pooling in Neon, see [Connection pooling](/docs/connect/connection-pooling).